jeremenichelli/jeremenichelli.github.io/conferences/index.md

 layout: default
 title: Public speaking
 type: conferences
-resume: Organizing a conference is a lot of work and time, thanks for thinking about making me part of it.
+resume: Organizing a conference is a lot of effort and time, thanks for your work and for thinking about making me part of it.
 ---

-Before contacting me, I want to make sure that your event and me are a good fit.
+I want to make sure that your event and me are a good fit.
 I like taking part in conferences with:

 - a **code of conduct** that says somewhere that everybody should be treated equally and with respect, no matter what.
-- a **diverse speakers line up**, if you couldn't make it or it's not in your priorities then I prefer to pass and leave my spot for someone else.
+- a **diverse speakers line up**, if you couldn't make it or it's not in your priorities then I prefer to pass and leave my spot for somebody else.
 - all **travel expenses covered for each speakers** no matter their experiences or position in the industry, putting up a talk is a lot of effort and it's the least they deserve for that.

 _You check all these boxes?
 Awesome, [send me an email](mailto:jmenichelli@gmail.com) and let's make it happen!_

 ## Picture

 Need a high resolution picture of me?
-[Use this headshot][headshot] or [these ones][photos] from events I've been.
+You can use [this headshot][headshot] or [these ones][photos] from events I've been.

 ## Position and company

-Front end engineer in Design Systems at **Typeform**.
+Front end engineer in Design Systems at&nbsp;**Typeform**.

 ## Short bio